cerplot/luigi/doc/example_top_artists.rst

     $ luigid

-in the background and then run your task without the ``--local-scheduler`` flag, then your script will now schedule through a centralized server.
+in the background and then run your step without the ``--local-scheduler`` flag, then your script will now schedule through a centralized server.
 You need `Tornado <http://www.tornadoweb.org/>`__ for this to work.